-Student work at Bennington is evaluated through written reports by faculty members submitted to the Dean's Office, with copies to the student and Faculty Advisor, at the end of each term.
+Student work at Bennington is evaluated through written reports by faculty members submitted to the Dean's Office, with copies to the student and Academic Advisor, at the end of each term.
 Faculty also write Concern Evaluation Forms for students demonstrating inadequate progress at midterm.

 Final Narrative Evaluations summarize an instructor's view of a student's progress and are the basis upon which the Deans judge the student's readiness to continue at the College.
-For this reason, and because the end-of-term evaluative reports make up the largest part of a student's transcript, students should make a point of examining them closely and discussing them with their Faculty Advisors.
+For this reason, and because the end-of-term evaluative reports make up the largest part of a student's transcript, students should make a point of examining them closely and discussing them with their Academic Advisors.
 The evaluations reflect the significant aspects of a student's work.
 While evaluations are not routinely mailed to parents or guardians, the College may do so at the written request of a student.

-The Midterm Concern Forms are part of a student's internal record, but do not appear as part of the student's transcript.
-This evaluation is part of an ongoing conversation among the student, faculty, and the student's Faculty Advisor.
+The Midterm Concern Forms are part of a student's internal permanent record, but do not appear as part of the student's transcript.
+This evaluation is part of an ongoing conversation between the student, faculty, and the student's Faculty Advisor.

 The Final Evaluation appraises the student's work for the term and is part of the student's permanent transcript.
-The last part of the Final Evaluation includes a judgment of Pass, Marginal
+The last part of the Final Evaluation includes a judgment of Pass, Marginal Pass, and Fail.
+No credits are given for classes not passed.